-Fact-Augmented Lookahead for LLM Agents: Simple Online Memory, No Finetuning
+Fact-Augmented Lookahead Planning for LLM Agents

 TL;DR: An LLM agent learns verifiable “atomic facts” to ground lookahead planning, yielding higher-quality solutions.

-Abstract: Large Language Models (LLMs) are increasingly capable but often require targeted guidance or extensive interaction history to plan effectively in complex, interactive environments.
-We introduce an LLM agent framework that enhances planning through in-context learning, facilitated by \emph{atomic fact} augmentation and a recursive, depth-limited lookahead.
-The agent extracts task-critical facts from its trajectories, validates candidates with a lightweight predictive-consistency filter (and optionally compresses them), and uses the resulting fact set to condition action proposal, single-step latent world-model simulation, and state-value estimation.
-Planning proceeds by simulating and evaluating candidate trajectories with the accumulated facts and recent history, enabling online improvement without weight updates.
+Abstract: Large Language Models (LLMs) are increasingly capable, but LLM agents still struggle to plan effectively in interactive, partially observable, long-horizon environments when search is unguided or recent history is insufficient.
+We introduce LWM-Planner, a fact-augmented lookahead planning framework that improves agent behavior purely through in-context learning.
+After each episode, the agent extracts task-critical atomic facts from its trajectories, validates candidates with a lightweight predictive-consistency filter (and optionally compresses them), and uses the resulting fact set to condition action proposal, single-step latent world-model simulation, and state-value estimation.
+Planning then proceeds via recursive, depth-limited lookahead over candidate trajectories conditioned on the accumulated facts and recent history, enabling online improvement without parameter updates.
 We provide abstraction-style motivation—treating facts as reducing state aliasing (proxy $\epsilon_{\mathrm{sim}}$) and fact-conditioned simulation as lowering one-step error (proxy $\delta_{\mathrm{model}}$)—without claiming formal guarantees.
-Empirically, on text FrozenLake variants, CrafterMini, and ALFWorld, the approach improves cumulative return over ReAct/Reflexion and search-only baselines.
+Empirically, on text FrozenLake variants, CrafterMini, and ALFWorld, the approach improves cumulative return over ReAct/Reflexion and search-only baselines, suggesting that additional test-time search is most useful when grounded by compact, experience-derived facts.

 Submission Number: 1408